sabuhiteymurov/leetcode-101/README.md

 There is a ```main.go``` file that imports and runs the solutions.

 The solutions are organized in packages named by problem name.
-For e ample, the solution for two sum is in ```two-sum/solution.go```.
+For example, the solution for two sum is in ```two-sum/solution.go```.

-Each solution package contains a ```Solution``` method that e ecutes the solution and prints the result.
+Each solution package contains a ```Solution``` method that executes the solution and prints the result.

 The ```main.go``` file iterates through each day package, and calls the ```Solution``` method to run the solution.